YSOVAR/test-csv/expected_results.rst

 One-color statistics
 --------------------
+We generated several very short and simple lightcurves for different sources, that have entries in one band only.

 constant lightcurves
 ^^^^^^^^^^^^^^^^^^^^
+These are two lightcurves that have identical entires, one of them tests the IRAC1 channel, the other one the IRAC2 channel.
+The followinf statistics should be compared:

 - number of entries = 5 in the band chosen
 - max = 12